jackiam/FlipClockProject/README.md

-# FlipClockProject
-This is code for my Flip Clock project.
-I am restoring a Soundesign 3464 with an arduino r4 wifi and a stepper motor.
-Various other little tweaks and tools will be included.
+This is the code for my Flip Clock project.
+I am retrofitting a Soundesign 3464 with an arduino r4 wifi and a stepper motor.
+Various other little tweaks and will be included.
+The best code block to use for keeping time is Modified Working Clock.
+This implementeed things that I should have originally added to WorkingClock.
+Take a look at the code to make sense of it.
+The comments hopefully will be helpful.